cs4804-24c/a2-DataVis-5Ways/README.md

 - Added basic legend
 - Got additional information to pop up as a tooltip beneath the graph when scatter plot points are moused over

-Add legend and make colors better later.
-Maybe add interactivity later for gender/island.
-Maybe choose different fonts as well.
-Graph x axis is wrong, make sure it aligns properly with the data

 # matplotlib + Python (Spyder)

 This visualization was not too difficult to create, though it did take more code than the Altair version did.
 I had to extract the values from the data frame to effectively manipulate the scatter points sizes and colors.
 The circles by default plotted small and telling the size difference was difficult, so I went about exaggerating the difference so it could be observed by cubing the size then dividing by 500 to get the circles back down to a reasonable size.
 Mostly I was using plt.scatter for the first time, as directly creating the circles using plt.circle and plt.add_patch resulted in the circle flattening to horizontal lines when created due to the y axis scaling.
 I also think the matplotlib graph does not look as good as the Altair version.
 I do see myself using matplotlib in the future, but only due to ease of use and certainly not for professional or final product visualizations.